espressomd/espresso/doc/sphinx/electrostatics.rst

     metallic boundary conditions, to match the results of P3M.

-    The arising self-interactions are treated with a modified version of the exact solution of the lattice Green’s function for the problem.
+    The arising self-interactions are treated with a modified version of the exact solution of the lattice Green's function for the problem.

     Currently, forces have large errors for two particles within the same lattice cube.
 This may be fixed in future development, but right now